 Treatment & Approach

-Since you found your way to our page, it is likely that you or someone you care about needs someone to listen to them and to help.
+Since you found your way to our page, there's a good chance that you or someone you care for needs someone to listen, support and help.

 Healing WavesCounselling is based on the idea that healing will come in waves throughout our lives.
-We will have moments when we are ready to heal and other moments where we are not ready to take that next step.
+We will experience moments when we are ready to heal and other moments when we are not yet ready to take that next step.
 This is a natural ebb and flow, just like waves.

 Speciality and Focus